 Arkansas school bus driver accused of driving intoxicated with 9 students in vehicle

-A 51-year-old Arkansas man suspected of driving intoxicated while nine students were aboard his school bus was arrested Friday evening, authorities said.
+A 51-year-old Arkansas school bus driver suspected of driving while intoxicated with nine students aboard the bus was arrested Friday evening, authorities said.

-According to a news release from the Arkansas State Police, troopers were notified that Kevin Kyzer was driving a Lamar School District bus and could be intoxicated shortly after 5 p.m.
+According to a news release from the Arkansas State Police, troopers were notified about 5 p.m. that a possibly intoxicated Kevin Kyzer was driving a Lamar School District bus.

-Kyzer, a Knoxville resident, has been charged with DWI and endangering the welfare of a minor.
+School district officials arrived, state police said, and made arrangements for the nine children to get to Lamar.

-The release did not state why the bus was near Altus, about 25 miles away from Lamar, and state police directed all questions to the Lamar School District.
+Kyzer, a Knoxville resident, has been charged with driving while intoxicated and endangering the welfare of a minor.

 ADVERTISEMENT